blogfoster/wp-blogfoster-insights/README.md

 docker-compose up -d

 # check the logs
-docker-compose logs
+docker-compose logs -f
 ```

 - after a few seconds wordpress should be available at port **8080**

-> **NOTE:** if you're using docker-machine you have to check the port on that machine (e.g. *192.168.99.100:8080*)
-> **NOTE:** if you're using docker for mac you can check *127.0.0.1:8080*
+> **NOTE:** when using docker for mac you can check *127.0.0.1:8080*

+### testing the plugin locally

+- after creating a local wordpress setup open *127.0.0.1:8080* and follow the wordpress one-time setup procedure
+- after doing changes run `make zip` to create a local copy of the plugin as zip file
+- upload this zip file to your local installation

 ## Releasing

 This Section describes how to create a new release for github and wordpress.com.

-All development process should be reflected in this git repository first before pushing any changes to the
-central wordpress.com svn repository!
+All development process should be reflected in this git repository first before pushing any changes to the central wordpress.com svn repository!

 ### github